amamory-ursa/hf-risc/hf-riscv/verif/readme.md

 ### Verification at the End of Program Execution

 To run the verification at the End of Program Execution, follow the next steps:
-1. Go to the verification dir: <br />
+1. Go to the verification directory: <br />
    ```
    cd hf-riscv/verif/
    ```